-A few weeks ago I had a call from a friend at Pyranha who asked if I would like to borrow a small Ozone for a while and write a piece on how I had found it.
+A few weeks ago I had a call from a friend at Pyranha who asked if I would like to borrow a small Pyranha Ozone for a while and write a piece on how I had found it.
 I could not have said the word ‘yes’ any faster than I did!
 Afterwards though I asked my friend if they were sure.
 I did this on the basis that it was possible the only moves I might achieve were the classic ‘capsize and roll’.
 He laughed and just said that it would be a more realistic review then!
 24 hours later my living room floor was set up to outfit the new boat that now occupied it.
-I should point out now that I am proud owner of a Z.One and so a lot of my following reflections on how I have found the Ozone come from my comparisons between the boats.
+I should point out now that I am proud owner of a Z.One and so a lot of my following reflections on how I have found the Pyranha Ozone come from my comparisons between the boats.

-As soon as I sat in the Ozone I was surprised by how roomy it felt to sit in.
-My Z.One is also a small and I am used to feeling quite tight in that.
-The Ozone in comparison has a higher knee position and consequently felt a lot more comfortable to be in which was nice.
+As soon as I sat in the Pyranha Ozone small I was surprised by how roomy it felt to sit in.
+My Pyranha Z.One is also a small and I am used to feeling quite tight in that.
+The Pyranha Ozone in comparison has a higher knee position and consequently felt a lot more comfortable to be in which was nice.
 I was also surprised at how much extra outfitting I used; three extra foam foot blocks, the extra hip pads and foam for around my knees.
 I like to feel quite snug in boats and at 5ft6 there was enough outfitting provided to achieve this.
 Smaller paddlers than I would perhaps benefit from adding some additional foam to get that snug feeling, the same as they would have to in any playboat.
 Friends who have sat in or tried the boat since I have got it have also made similar comments about how comfortable it is.
 I think that many kayakers accept that they may have to put up with a level of discomfort when paddling smaller more playful boats, so it is wonderful to realise that the Ozone is as comfortable to sit in for a longer period of time as a creek boat is.
 This is something that led to a very positive first impression.

 My first thought about actually paddling the Ozone was how easy it was to manoeuvre.
 Even on flat water I found it relatively easy to paddle whilst holding a strong edge and this position felt quite stable.
 On moving water, I was able to hold far more edge than I would normally be able to in my Z.One.
 I am lucky to live very close to Holme Pierrepont (HPP) white water course and so the sessions I have had in the Ozone have generally been here.
 I admit that I was a little nervous before my first time down.
 As the Ozone is designed to be easy to tailee, I assumed that I would be vertical most of my way down the course as I would catch my tail a lot.
 It quickly became apparent that this was not the case and as I paddled down the course I felt very much in control.
 I felt confident being able to ferry glide, catch eddies of my choice and generally paddle the course as I normally would in my Z.One.
 The real difference between the boats was when I chose to play.